TrigonaMinima/MinimaPy/README.md

 PythonScripts
 =============

- Parsing from an HTML page to get a few hundred names (python 3)

- Problem set solutions of the course "MITx: 6.00.1x Introduction to Computer Science and Programming" on edx (python 2)

- Fetching hometowns of my friends on facebook and then plotting them on the map. (python 2)

- Displaying quote from a list of quotes on startup. (python 3)
+1. greads.py - Scraped all the pages of the user's liked list by using HTML scraper and added them to a file.

+2. greads_rss.py - Scraped the rss feed of the user's liked quotes and then randomly displayed anyone quote from all the quotes.

+3. img_download.py - Downloads an image from a given link.